Skip Navigation

 Illustrative SVG showing a heading text 'Don't risk non-compliance penalties' with four blue tick marks next to it, each with text next to it 'Use clear and conspicuous Privacy Policy', 'Data Security, data Access and Deletion', 'Data Protection Impact Assessment', 'Clear Cookie Notice'.
 On the right-hand side of the illustration, there is an SVG depiction of a man clicking on a button on a webpage showing a rounded square with a lock icon and the text 'GDPR', representing website GDPR compliance for hotel websites, including a single man interacting with a webpage and a button against a transparent background.
 The illustration is intended to guide hotels and hoteliers on the proper steps to take with regards to data privacy and GDPR compliance in the hotel or hospitality industry.

-Last Updated On 19th February 2023
+Last Updated On 11th August 2024

 As a hotelier, providing warm hospitality and top-notch service to your guests is always a top priority.
 But in today’s digital age, ensuring the privacy and security of your guest’s personal data is just as important.
 With the General Data Protection Regulation (GDPR) in place, hotels are required to protect the personal data of their guests and be transparent about how it is collected and used.